-Men tend to wear less accessories, but youngsters these days use various bands and piercings, which can be of a negative effect too.
-Women should also not go out wearing a lot of things, wear simple jewelry or none at all, watch will ace you.
+Men tend to wear fewer accessories, but youngsters these days use various bands and piercings, which can be of a negative effect too.
+Women should also not go out wearing a lot of things, wear simple jewelry or none at all, the watch will ace you.

 Your accessories must go with your professional clothing and should be as simple as possible.
-Too much accessories will keep you engaged and also will make you feel heavy unnecessarily.
+Too many accessories will keep you engaged and also will make you feel heavy unnecessarily.